InclineDigital/dipsanddomes.space/index.md

 ---
-title: Dips and Domes - A new theory of space
+title: Dips and Domes - The Universe is a Gravitational Lens
 headline: Dips and Domes
-subheadline: A new theory of space
+subheadline: The Universe is a Gravitational Lens
-description: Explains the mismatch between brightness and red shift of distant stars without the need for dark energy.
+description: A new theory of space that the mismatch between brightness and red shift of distant stars without the need for dark energy.
 ---